 What to Leave at Home

-- Please do not wear make-up or nail polish
+- Please do not wear make-up, nail polish or hair spray

 What to Bring to The Hospital